Solvable groups of interval exchange transformations: Irreducibility and unfragmentability for finitely generated subgroups of

 Here is an equivalent definition.

-\begin{lem} The subgroup $G$ is \emph{stable} if each of its finite orbits is trivial, and if, for every irreducible component $J$ of $G$, and every finite index subgroup $H$ of $G$, the restriction of $H$ on $J$ is irreducible. \end{lem}
+\begin{lem} The subgroup $G$ is \emph{unfragmentable} if each of its finite orbits is trivial, and if, for every irreducible component $J$ of $G$, and every finite index subgroup $H$ of $G$, the restriction of $H$ on $J$ is irreducible. \end{lem}

 \begin{proof} Let $I_1,\dots,I_r\subset \cald$ be the irreducible components of $G$, and $I'=\cald\setminus (I_1\cup\dots\cup I_r)$.